maziesmith/AspWebFormsWorkshop/README.md

 # AspWebFormsWorkshop
 * September 19 - 21 ASP.Net Web Forms Workshop
-* It didn't make sense that the most junior developer (me) on the team has the most experience with ASP.Net so Lockheed had six of us go to a three day training for web forms.
-On of the main reasons we went to this was because I had never had to deploy my changes before and noone else on the team had any idea how to do it either.
+* Lockheed sent six of us from the AWBS team to go a ASP.NET workshop for three days.
+This is a collection of the different modules I worked on at the workshop.